Katie-Marie/Artyom/README.md

 BUCKET_NAME = "bucket_name"

-Project Uses:
-Often there will be an interesting podcast in the language you are trying to learn but no transcripts/translations available.
-The tool is also useful for learning languages where there is limited freely available materials beyond the beginner courses.
-(I found this to be the case in trying to learn Hebrew and Maori).
-This is a tool suitable for people at an intermediate level of a language, who are unconcerned with making mistakes and just want to consume more interesting content in their target language.

 Note: transcribe.py script uses Google Cloud Speech-to-Text API and as such is an imperfect transciption of the audio file.
-Note: it may take a while to do the transcription/translation depending on how heavily the batch to transcribe is.
+Note: it may take a while to do the transcription/translation depending on how heavy the batch to transcribe is.

 For best results, the audio source should be captured and transmitted using a lossless encoding (FLAC or LINEAR16).
 So step one is to convert to FLAC using ffmpeg: